davidmalcolm/gcc-global-state/singletons.rst

 Another singleton-removal optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A simpler way to optimize singletons is an attribute that implicity makes all members of a class be `static`, thus eliminating the implicit `this` from all methods, which become functions.
+A simpler way to optimize singletons is an attribute that implicitly makes all members of a class be `static`, thus eliminating the implicit `this` from all methods, which become functions.

 This gives the saving of register pressure, but doesn't allow virtual functions, but has the virtue of implementation simplicity.